llad/export-for-trello/README.md

 Usage
 -----
 1. From a board, click on the board title
-2. Select 'Share, print, and export...'
+2. Click on Share, print, and export...
 3. Click on Export Excel

 Credit
 ------